 A cademic integrity is the foundation of the academic community.
 Because each student has the primary responsibility for being academically honest, students are advised to read and understand all sections of this policy relating to standards of conduct and academic life.
-Park University students and faculty members are encouraged to take advantage of the University resources available for learning about academic honesty at www.park.edu/current-students.
+Park University students and faculty members can find the academic dishonesty form at https://secure.jotformpro.com/ parkconcernform/academicdishonesty.